Frequently Asked QuestionsWhen was NNU Founded?

 Our campus community is compiled of students from all over the United States and across the world.
 We have students from different cultures and a variety of religious backgrounds.
 A majority of our students come from throughout the Northwest and parts of California.
 However, we do have international students from Papua New Guinea, Cameroon, China, Kenya, Korea, Ethiopia, South Africa and many other countries.

 Activities for students on the weekend?

 In the fall we have a bonfire, rootbeer fest (outdoor movie and rootbeer floats!), rollerscamming (roller-skating with a creative and thematic twist), Malibu days (picture a flooded field for watersports, a slip-n-slide, volleyball and ultimate frisbee tournaments, barbeques, luaus, karaoke, etc.), and TWIRP (The Woman is Required to Pay), where the girls do the inviting for the biggest group date you have ever been on.
-There are formal banquets at homecoming time and Valentine's Day.
-NNU night at the Steelheads (Boise's hockey team), Broom hockey, May Days, The Plunge (watching a water-themed movie in the local pool) are also some favorites.
+There are formal banquets during homecoming and Valentine's Day.
+NNU night at the Steelheads (Boise's hockey team), Broom hockey, May Days and The Plunge (watching a water-themed movie in the local pool) are also some favorites.

-Students form teams and compete against one another in countless sports.
+Students form teams and compete against one another in numerous sports.
 Everything from flag football, powderpuff football, soccer, indoor and outdoor volleyball, frisbee golf, ping-pong, badminton, racquetball, tennis, and softball is available.
 It's not uncommon to see squads make team shirts and stick together for all four years of college.
 Athleticism not required.